ritik91625/Health_Guard_System_webapp/README.md

 #  Health Guard Prediction System

-The Health Guard Disease Prediction System is a software application designed to assist in predicting potential diseases based on input symptoms.
+The Health Guard Disease Prediction System is a software application designed to assist in predicting potential diseases based on input values.
 This README provides essential information for understanding and using the system effectively.